About us

 Nikki is a Professor at City, University of London.
 Her research focuses on language impairment, autism, and other developmental disorders.
 She is particularly keen to know more about the overlap between different disorders and the links between verbal and non-verbal skills.

-Jenny is a Senior Lecturer at the University of Cambridge.
+Jenny is a Professor at the University of Cambridge.
 Her research explores the links between language and social development.
 She is particularly interested in the impact of autism and DLD on mental health and social relationships during childhood.

 Supporting team

-• The E-DLD project is currently supported by Ellie Barker (Placement student, University of Bath) and Annabel Burnley (current PhD student at the University of Bath).
+The E-DLD project is currently supported by Iris Edwards and Adrian Ng (Placement student, University of Bath).

 Contact us